alepez/rsteract/README.md

 Competitive programming, when you need to quickly write code to read from stdin and write to stdout.

-Feel free to copy this your code in your program, if using external crates is not an option.
+Feel free to copy this code in your program, if using external crates is not an option.